PhilipMcGaw/ROV---Datalogger/MASTER_CONTEXT.md

 # ROV Datalogger Master Context

+The Datalogger is part of the shared multi-robot framework.
+Each robot uses a distinct NATS namespace and has one active, Git-versioned JSON robot profile on its Raspberry Pi.
+The Datalogger records the subjects produced by that robot without changing commands or applying Controller-side actuator mappings.
+Profile and namespace changes require corresponding documentation and test updates.

+The Datalogger is co-installed with Cockpit and Control on the robot Raspberry Pi and communicates with both through NATS Core.
+It observes and records the agreed message subjects; it must not intercept, modify, delay, or become a dependency for control messages.

+Datalogger loads and validates the shared profile during boot and records the active profile identity and revision with its runtime status.

+Robot profiles currently originate in the Cockpit repository under `configs/profiles/`.
+Datalogger consumes the deployed active profile for namespace and recording metadata and must not maintain an independently edited copy.

+The shared runtime profile is initially `/etc/robot/profile.json` on the robot Raspberry Pi and is loaded during boot.

 On Linux, the documented clone location is `~/ROV - Datalogger`, beside the other ROV repositories.
 On macOS, use a user-selected workspace beneath the home directory, for example `~/Projects/ROV/ROV - Datalogger`.
 This is a default convention, not a hard-coded path; scripts must derive paths from their own location.

 The enforceable documentation policy is `docs/documentation-policy.md`, with contributor guidance in `CONTRIBUTING.md`, current status in `docs/status.md`, and checks in `tests/test_documentation.py` and `tests/documentation_change_policy.py` using `tests/documentation_change_policy.json`.